Invensys seen in play despite bid talks ending

 "This does not prevent any third party from opening talks in the meantime," the bank said.
 "This may stop the shares giving up all their gains from yesterday."

-The group had a market value of 2.09 billion pounds ($3.3 billion) on Wednesday after the stock spiked to a 10-month high.
+The group had a market value of 2.09 billion pounds on Wednesday after the stock spiked to a 10-month high.

 Invensys makes rail signaling, industrial systems for nuclear power stations and oil and gas plants, and controls for domestic appliances.
 It is smaller than most of its competitors, making it one of a few tradable assets in the global engineering sector.